-Art deco style is one of the most distinctive ones in architecture and design.
-The term —coined in 1900s France before the first World War — describes a look that consists of geometric forms, rich colors, and international elements.
-Additionally, art deco decor is made of high-quality materials, such as gold and velvet.
+Art deco style is one of the most distinctive looks in architecture and design.
+The term — coined in 1900s France before the first World War — describes a look that consists of geometric forms, rich colors, and international elements.
+Additionally, art deco decor is made of high-end materials, such as gold and velvet.
 And the craftsmanship is usually impeccable.

 Due to its high price point, these pieces weren't always accessible to the masses in the early 1900s.
-But that doesn't mean you can't do art deco decorating on a budget in your house or apartment today.
+But that doesn't mean you can't get the art deco look in your home design today.

 Using DIY ideas and inexpensive materials, you can add a little vintage flair to any room your heart desires.